DKFZ-ODCF/AlignmentAndQCWorkflows/README.md

 The workflow submits various jobs.
 The exact job-types depend on whether you analyse WGS, WES or WGBS data.

+## Whole Genome Sequencing (WGS)

+The WGS variant does some GC- and replication-timing bias corrections for the coverage estimates, as are described is the documentation of the [ACEseq workflow](https://aceseq.readthedocs.io/en/latest/methods.html#gc-replication-timing-bias-correction).

 ![WGS job structure](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.github.com/DKFZ-ODCF/AlignmentAndQCWorkflows/master/docs/images/jobs-wgs.puml)

-The GC- and replication-timing bias corrections are described is the documentation of the [ACEseq workflow](https://aceseq.readthedocs.io/en/latest/methods.html#gc-replication-timing-bias-correction).
+## Whole Exome Sequencing (WES)

+For exome sequencing the QC statistics need to account for the target regions only, otherwise the estimates would be widely off any relevant value.

 ![WES job structure](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.github.com/DKFZ-ODCF/AlignmentAndQCWorkflows/master/docs/images/jobs-wes.puml)

+## Whole Genome Bisulfite Sequencing (WGBS)

+The WGBS variant does bisulfite calling on the fly with a patched version of [methylCtools](https://github.com/hovestadt/methylCtools) that is included in this repository.
+The workflow can handle not only WGBS but also tagmentation-WGBS data as described by [Wang _et al._, 2013](https://doi.org/10.1038/nprot.2013.118).
+Tagmentation data is based on independently amplified libraries, which makes it necessary to do independent duplication marking for each individual library before merging everything into a final merged-BAM.

 ![WGBS job structure](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.github.com/DKFZ-ODCF/AlignmentAndQCWorkflows/master/docs/images/jobs-wgbs.puml)